 The dial on the Oris Staghorn edition is quite extraordinary, to say the least.
 An interesting thing about it that you don't see every day is how the day of the week is displayed in the center chapter ring using a disk that turns around and shows a flash of orange under a cutaway to indicate the day of the week.

 The metallic blue dial is quite spectacular and has a bluish hue reminiscent of the depths of the ocean.
 The polished steel hour and minutes hands and index hour markers are filled with Superluminova BG W9 luminous fill to provide excellent visibility.
 The central second's hand is a bright orange with a luminous dot towards the end of the hand.
-All this beauty is protected by a an anti-reflective and scratch resistant sapphire crystal.
+All this beauty is protected by an anti-reflective and scratch-resistant sapphire crystal.